SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 What is it used for?

-• A check to see if you've been "driving while drunk."
-This means that your alcohol level is above the legal limit.
-To get quick results, police often ask you to breathe into a breathalyzer, a device that checks your breath for alcohol.
-But another option may be to go to a medical facility to get a blood test, which provides more accurate results than a breathalyzer.
+• Legal evidence.
+Law officials may use BAC tests to see if someone drank while underage, broke a parole agreement, or drove while above the legal BAC limit.
+For quick results, a police officer may use a breathalyzer, a device that checks your breath for alcohol.
+Or they may bring you to a medical facility to get a blood test, which can provide a more accurate reading of your BAC.

 • Testing for alcohol poisoning.
-Hospital emergency staff may use a blood alcohol test to check for this life-threatening condition that can happen if blood alcohol level gets very high after drinking large amounts of alcohol.
+Hospital emergency staff may use a blood alcohol test to check for this life-threatening condition that can happen if your blood alcohol level gets dangerously high from drinking alcohol.
 Young children can also get alcohol poisoning from drinking household products that contain alcohol, such as mouthwash and certain cold medicines.

 • Monitoring treatment for alcohol use disorder.
 Some programs may require testing to see if you have been able to avoid drinking.